MicrosoftEdge/WebView2Feedback/specs/ProgrammaticSaveAs.md

 [v1_enum] typedef enum COREWEBVIEW2_SAVE_CONTENT_AS_RESULTS {
   /// Programmatically open a system default save as dialog COREWEBVIEW2_SAVE_AS_OPEN_SYSTEM_DIALOG,
-  /// Save as downloading not start as given an invalid path COREWEBVIEW2_SAVE_AS_INVALID_PATH,
-  /// Save as downloading not start as given a duplicate filename and
+  /// Could not perform Save As because the destination file path is an invalid path.
+  COREWEBVIEW2_SAVE_AS_INVALID_PATH,
+  /// Could not perform Save As because the destination file path already exists and
-  /// replace file not allowed COREWEBVIEW2_SAVE_AS_FILE_ALREADY_EXISTS,
+  /// replacing files was not allowed by the AllowReplace property.
+  COREWEBVIEW2_SAVE_AS_FILE_ALREADY_EXISTS,
   /// Save as downloading not start as the `SAVE_AS_TYPE` selection not
   /// supported because of the content MIME type or system limits COREWEBVIEW2_SAVE_AS_TYPE_NOT_SUPPORTED,
-  /// Cancel the save as request COREWEBVIEW2_SAVE_AS_CANCELLED,
+  /// Did not perform Save As because the client side decided to cancel.
+  COREWEBVIEW2_SAVE_AS_CANCELLED,
   /// Save as request complete, the downloading started COREWEBVIEW2_SAVE_AS_STARTED